 Benjamin’s eldest Son, Eleazar left Perio to gain

 experience at other mills, settling in Driffield in 1875, to be Mill Manager for Richard Kirby, the owner of Bell Mills.
 He became a partner in the business in 1880 and upon Richard’s death in 1894 bought the business.
 In 1910 he bought the freehold to the mill from the Londesborough Estate.
-He was joined in business by three of his five sons (the other two choosing farming as careers).
+He was joined in business by three of his five sons (the other two choosing farming and baking as careers).
 The company was restructured as a Limited Company in 1927, trading as E B Bradshaw & Sons Limited, with brothers John, Peter and Alfred as directors.
 The business is now run by John and Alfred’s grandsons, who are 6th generation Bradshaw millers.

 Perio Mills circa 1890